Mapwize/mapwize-ui-ios/README.md

 - `floor` to set the default floor when entering a venue.
 Floors are Double and can be decimal values.
 This is ignored when using centerOnPlace.
 - `language` to set the default language for venues.
 It is a string with the 2 letter code for the language.
 Example: "fr" or "en".
 - `universeId` to set the default universe for the displayed venue.
 If using centerOnPlace, this needs to be an universe the place is in.
 - `restrictContentToVenueId` to show only the related venue on the map.
+- `restrictContentToVenueIds` to show only the specified venues on the map.
 - `restrictContentToOrganizationId` to show only the venues of that organization on the map.

 ### Public methods